Linting – Overview

 For example, passing the STANDARD

-rules means you will pass the MINIMAL
+rules means you pass the MINIMAL

 rules.